Luxemecongineer/511_Julia/README.md

 <!-- Sen Lu  -->
+#My Econometrics
-# All about 511 homework written in Julia.
+All about 511 homework written in Julia.